 At a time when all home medical equipment (HME) providers are looking to reduce operational costs and maximize revenue, some believe quality may need to take a back seat to quantity in order to keep mobility business moving.

 However, this simply isn’t this case.
-In fact, when it comes to wheelchairs, purposefully providing appropriate accessories helps both the patient
+In fact, when it comes to wheelchairs, purposefully providing appropriate accessories helps both the patient and provider.

 When a provider supplies what is commonly referred to as a “naked” wheelchair—without any of the vital comfort and safety accessories—an important opportunity has been missed.
 “Upcaring,” or optimizing a product with tailored and appropriate accessories, will improve the patient’s overall comfort, safety and independence, as well as increase reimbursement for the provider.